Wentaoy-19/Chatbot-retreival-generation-system/README.md

 - ece_rag_dataset_new : ECE120 course note dataset for DPR.
 - train_data : ECE120 finetune dataset, converted from GPT-3_semantic_search.json
 - GPT-3_semantic_search.json: GPT-3 generated dataset for training.

+## Issues
+1. The context in training data is too large,truncate text may cause problem. (change the number in data_utils.py, line 247 to change the truncated size)
+2. Max input Length for T5 is only 512, fine-tuning may work, but it may lead to accurate issues.
+3. Entity Extractor for dialog in progress.